KPeng9510/RelaGenX/README.md

 ### File lists for training/validation
 Please check the folder for EPIC_KITCHEN_FSDA_AR_protocols, hmdb_ucf_FSDA_AR_protocols, and Sims4TSH_FSDA_AR_protocols.
-we also provided the model weights in https://drive.google.com/drive/folders/1Fxj8ylY-eLE87sM1EVBo_a5Pb5OB2n7E?usp=drive_link and the features used in EPIC-KITCHEN, note that they are newly trained weights, which might have slight deviations due to the randomness of the library.
-In case your reproduced results from your own trained models are different we suggest you to run multiple times or different seeds.
+we also provided the model weights in https://drive.google.com/drive/folders/1Fxj8ylY-eLE87sM1EVBo_a5Pb5OB2n7E?usp=drive_link and the features used in EPIC-KITCHEN.